Umkkka/DataScience/README.md

 # MachineLearning
-Some exercises and tasks that are solved in the process of learning machine learning.
+Some exercises and tasks that are solved in the process of learning machine learning and data science.
 (With Russian comments)